Home Tutorials Training Consulting Books Company Contact us

 /**

 * Data structure for a web crawler.
-Keeps track of the visited sites and keeps
+Tracks visited sites and maintains a

-* a list of sites which needs still to be crawled.
+* list of sites yet to be crawled.

 *